In Utero

-In Utero is the third and final studio album by the American rock band Nirvana, released in September 1993, by DGC Records.
+In Utero is the third and final studio album by the American rock band Nirvana, first released on September 13, 1993 in the UK and Europe, and internationally on 21 September by DGC Records.
 After breaking into the mainstream with their previous album, Nevermind (1991), Nirvana hired Steve Albini to record In Utero, seeking a more complex, abrasive sound that was reminiscent of their work prior to Nevermind.
 Although the songwriter, Kurt Cobain, said it was "very impersonal", many songs allude to his personal life, expressing feelings of angst that were prevalent on Nevermind.

-In Utero was recorded over two weeks in February 1993 at Pachyderm Studios in Cannon Falls, Minnesota.
+In Utero was recorded in February 1993 at Pachyderm Studios.
 After recording finished, rumors circulated that DGC might not release it due to Albini's abrasive and uncommercial sound.
 It was mastered by Bob Ludwig to achieve a more desirable sound for Nirvana and DGC.
 Nirvana hired the producer Scott Litt to remix the singles "All Apologies", "Heart-Shaped Box" and "Pennyroyal Tea".

-In Utero was a major critical and commercial success.
+In Utero was a major critical and commercial success and is frequently cited as one of the greatest albums of all time.
 Critics praised its lyrics and raw, unconventional sound.
 It reached number one on the US Billboard 200 and UK Albums Chart; "Heart-Shaped Box" and "All Apologies" reached number one on the Billboard Modern Rock Tracks chart.
 The album is certified 6× platinum in the US for 6 million sales and has sold 15 million copies worldwide.
-It was the final Nirvana album released before Cobain's suicide six months later.
+It is the final studio album to be released before Cobain's death.